English | Español

 Important caveats to keep in mind about THI:

-- If cattle are housed with direct sun exposure, for example on pasture or in open lots, THI does not account for the effects of solar radiation, which contributes further to heat stress.
+- If cattle are housed with direct sun exposure, for example, on pasture or in open lots, THI does not account for the effects of solar radiation, which contributes further to heat stress.
 The same goes for calves in outdoor hutches.

-- Individual animals can respond differently, within the same environments.
+- Individual animals can respond differently within the same environments.
 This is why it is important to look for animal-based signs of heat stress and not rely solely on THI.

 Cows’ Signs of Heat Stress

-When working animals, look for signs of heat stress they may exhibit.
+When working with animals, look for signs of heat stress they may exhibit.
 A clear indicator of severe heat stress is panting.
 Look for animals breathing with their mouths wide open, tongues out, drooling, or a combination of these signs.

 Cooling Techniques

-If cattle show signs of heat stress while being handled you can provide emergency relief using a combination of methods.
+If cattle show signs of heat stress while being handled, you can provide emergency relief using a combination of methods.

 Provide the following strategies when cattle begin to show signs of heat stress: